UnwrappedDesign/oxbow/src/content/simple/pricing.md

 ## Get started without configuring anything
 - **Simple Customization** — Styled with utility classes directly in the markup, making customization effortless.
 No need to deal with configuration variables or intricate CSS – just open the markup in your editor and modify as needed.
 - **Keyboard Accessibility** — Every element is keyboard accessible, ensuring an optimal experience for users navigating with keyboards or screen readers.
 Our markup is meticulously crafted to enhance screen reader compatibility.
-- **Production Ready** — Our components and templates undergo rigorous testing across the latest browser versions, ensuring seamless performance and reliability.
+- **Production Ready** — The components  undergo rigorous testing across the latest browser versions, ensuring seamless performance and reliability.
 They are designed to handle various edge cases, providing robust solutions for your projects.